trinsic-id/sdk/ui-android/README.md

 See the [Trinsic docs](https://docs.trinsic.id/docs/) for more detailed information on how to start integrating with our identity acceptance network.

+## Usage

+For usage instructions, see our [sample app](https://github.com/trinsic-id/sdk/tree/main/ui-android/samples/android_sample), which includes a README with detailed instructions on how to implement this library in your own app.

 ## Supported Use Cases

 ### Widget and Hosted Provider Sessions